evgeniy-polyakov/nostache/README.md

 ## Features
 * Full JavaScript support, no fancy invented language.
 * Minimum of flow control characters, easy to learn and use syntax.
-* Easy whitespace control rules made for the most common cases.
+* Straightforward whitespace control rules made for the most common cases.
 * Minimum options, override things only when you really need it.
 * Fast template parsing - only one iteration over the string, no regular expressions.
-* Two-level cache of templates: after loading and after parsing.
+* Two-level cache of templates: imported and parsed templates.
 * Unnamed template parameters, you're not bound to their names in the calling code.
 * No hidden variables that could conflict with your template data.
 * Built-in support of promises, an option to use async/await syntax.
 * Small size - less than 6kB minified.
 * Flow control characters are ignored in JS comments and strings.
 * Inner templates allow to define reusable functions with the same syntax as the template itself.

 ## Use
 Import `Nostache` function and call it with a string (or promise of string) defining the template.
 Then call the template with desired parameters.